VivaswatS/VivaswatS.github.io/3_research.md

 Poster for ProbGen 2024 can be found here <a href="/docs/ProbGen_2024.pdf" target="_blank"><i class="fa fa-file-text fa-md"></i></a>.

 ### Previous

+#### Incorporating long-distance migration events onto existing migration surfaces

+(empirical/methods development) As part of a summer rotation, I was involved in incorporating long-distance migration events into the existing [FEEMS](https://github.com/NovembreLab/feems) software from the Novembre lab.
+This project has since blossomed into a full chapter in my thesis, with the development of a novel method called `FEEMSmix` for representing long-range genetic similarity on a background effective migration map estimated by `FEEMS`.
+This work follows on previous work like [TreeMix](https://dx.plos.org/10.1371/journal.pgen.1002967) (and, to a certain extent, [SpaceMix](https://dx.plos.org/10.1371/journal.pgen.1005703)) in modeling residuals from underlying fits as admixture events.

+Work detailing the methods can be found in this [preprint](https://doi.org/10.1101/2025.02.10.637386).
+Software for the methods can be cloned from here: [https://github.com/VivaswatS/feems/tree/main](https://github.com/VivaswatS/feems/tree/main) (*subject to change*)

 #### Improving DFE estimation with paired data of allele frequency and allele age